GroundWaterRelief/WaterDataRocks/README.md

   o	One for all monitoring values o	One for all monitoring points
 •	The GWR ACCESS CODE that allow you to fetch the data corresponding to the data you want.
-•	The request script in Python as an HTML.
+•	The request script in Python.
 It can be used by copy pasting and running the python requests in your workflow: o	As a courtesy, it includes an example of the merge to be done to link the 2 tables (monitoring values and monitoring points) (PLEASE DO NOT TAKE THIS AS THE CORRECT WAY AND MERGE AS YOU NEED). o	It also includes examples of function to be called to manipulate the data once extracted from the WDR DB.